Table of Contents

 - Review your credit card and bank statements weekly.

-For more information, see What to do if you’ve responded to a phishing scam.
+For the full recovery checklist, see What to do if you’ve responded to a phishing scam.

 Criminals who send out phishing scams (often called “phishers”) send out millions of messages to randomly generated e-mail addresses.
 They fake or “spoof” popular companies in order to fool the largest number of people.